Croatia Photography Tour – itinerary

 Maksimir Park in autumn, Zagreb

-What is included: accommodation, all meals, bus tour with a local, english-speaking guide.
+What is included: accommodation, all meals, bus tour with a local, English-speaking guide.

 Radiceva Street in Zagreb, Croatia